pfinal-nc/pfinal-nc.github.io/docs/database/index.md

   - database performance tuning
   - mysql setup guide
   - database administration
-layout: page
 ---

 # Database Technical Hub

-Welcome to the **PFinalClub Database Technical Hub**.
+This is the **PFinalClub Database Technical Hub**.
-This page organizes all database-related content, helping you:

-- Learn **MySQL configuration and optimization** best practices
-- Understand **database performance tuning** techniques
-- Master **production database management** strategies
+Instead of scattered long-form articles, this page groups the most important database content by topic so you can:

+- Follow a learning path from **foundations to production**
+- Quickly locate a **"main article"** for a given problem
-- Help search engines understand: **"friday-go.icu is a comprehensive database technical resource"**
+- Help search engines understand: **"friday-go.icu is a high-quality database technical site"**

 ---